Infinity Pool in Ubud - Beji Ubud Resort

 Day 2 – Waterfalls in the north

 For our second day in Ubud we had a driver booked again, to drive us to some waterfalls up north.
 This time we found Baliandcar.com to be the best option but GetYourGuide (sponsored link) was our choice on other occasions.
 We had a load of waterfalls targeted from home and planned a little along the way with the help of our driver.
-There are tones of waterfalls in northern Bali, and as the infrastructure is not like we are used to, it will take multiple days to see them all.
+There are tonnes of waterfalls in northern Bali, and as the infrastructure is not like we are used to, it will take multiple days to see them all.
 You will also need to pay an entrance fee at almost all of them, so we were satisfied with just handpicking enough waterfalls for one day.
 We began at the Banyumala Falls also known as Twin Waterfall, which was 50.000 rupiah each (3 €).
 That was even including a bottle of water, a printet ticket you could save for your travel scrapbook and a little bracelet.
 In the valley just 500 meters from the parking area was two beautiful waterfalls side by side running into a little lake below.
 There was some modest changing facilities, so we could easily change into our bathing suits and take a dip in the cold water and shower below the waterfalls.
 Beside the main attraction, where was yet another waterfall in the beautiful little valley.

 Banumala Waterfall / Twin Waterfall, Ubud, Bali